BUS 320: Library Guide

 For further resources, try the following SFU Library guides:

 - A key source from the Ratio Analysis guide is ThomsonONE Investment Banking, but note that only 5 SFU people can be in T1-IB at a time.
-Try searching for your company (ticker - top left), then choose the Company View (bottom left), then Price & Fundamentals --> Comparables.
+Try searching for your company (ticker - top left), then choose the Company View (near the upper left corner), then Price & Fundamentals --> Comparables.

 - Also, for those who have chosen a Canadian company to analyse, try Infomart - our database focused solely on Canadian companies.
 Use the search options on the left side of the screen within Informart to get to the Corporate Surveys, Corporate Analyzer, Investor Reports, and more.